-In the spirit of the royal family's newest member (Markle, in case you forgot), we're highlighting some of the major wardrobe rules that she's going to have to get used to.
+In the spirit of the royal family's newest member Markle (well, and Archie), we're highlighting some of the major wardrobe rules that she's going to have to get used to.
 Read on to see what they are via IRL examples on Kate Middleton, Princess Diana, Princess Eugenie, and Markle herself.

 Can't Wear: Anything Low-Cut

 While a turtleneck isn't required, modesty is the best policy in the royal family, so you won't find many (if any) cleavage-baring tops in their closets.

 WHO: Princess Diana

 Kate Middleton very rarely wears open-toed shoes at all, but when she does, they always have a heel.
 When she wants to wear flats for a less-than-formal occasion, she sticks to ballet flats, boots, or white sneakers.
 That said, her most-worn shoe style is classic pumps.

 Julian Simmonds Pool/Getty Images

 While this tradition is said to be loosening up, royal family members usually wear stockings with dresses and skirts for formal occasions, and short hemlines are a no-go.
 (We fully expect Markle to ignore this "rule" on occasion, as she did for her and Harry's engagement photos.)